 "Jack's giving me the chance to get into the woods saved us," Barb said later.
 "No," Jack said, "it was you staying there."

 Jack and Barb's ordeal shows the danger of doing cash deals at home.
 It's safer to meet a buyer at a bank and deposit the money immediately.
 But it was valiant teamwork that saved them.
 Jack's bravery allowed Barb to escape.
 He then became the sole hostage but Barb was too smart to become a "slave."

-A hostage-taker wants to gain: safe escape, ransom, robbery, political terrorism, or to act out sexual fantasies and sadism.
+A hostage-taker wants to gain: safe escape from another crime, ransom, robbery, political terrorism, or to rape, torture and/or kill.

 Hostages can include bystanders who just happen to be in the wrong place at the wrong time.
 These might be anything from customers in a retail store robbery or acquaintances of a stalking victim, to passengers on a hijacked aircraft – such as the passengers of United Airlines Flight #93 on September 11, 2001.
 The hijackers had really wanted only a fuel-laden airborne aircraft to destroy a building.
 But the aircraft also contained passengers – and they ended up thwarting the hijacker's goal.

 The hijackers flew the plane low to avoid radar, but the low altitude allowed the passengers to use cell phones to call loved ones and learn of other hijacked aircraft already exploded into the World Trade Center and the Pentagon.
 Realizing their captor's survival reassurances were lies, heroic hostages charged and overwhelmed the hijackers, causing the plane to crash into an empty Shanksville, PA field rather than a likely target in Washington DC.